Partial Lien Waiver Dilemma

 As a practical matter, title companies are very reluctant to accept money partial lien waivers since title insurance is typically written to cover a piece of realty against clouds on title arising during a specified period of time.
 Title companies often require partial time waivers through the date that the payment is actually tendered.

 It is inherently unfair for an owner or a title company to force a contractor to waive more of its lien rights than it has to.
 However, there is no easy solution if faced with a reluctant title company.
 The contractor can wait for final payment, if the contract terms allow it, and tender a final waiver of lien once final payment is ready.
 Such a tactic might violate the terms of the general or subcontract.
 It will certainly create financing difficulties for the owner whose construction lender should be demanding proof that the general and subs are being paid as the construction project unfolds as a condition precedent to further funding of the project.
-Furthermore, most subcontractors cannot simply finance an entire project and wait for payment until they are finished.
+Furthermore, most subcontractors cannot simply finance an entire project and wait for payment until they are finished with their work.

 Worse, if payments are slow, the contractor needs to be mindful of the expiring lien notice and claim recording deadlines imposed by the Illinois Mechanics Lien Act.
-Often times, the contractor may have no choice but to submit the waiver that the title company requests and in the form that the title company demands.
+Often, the contractor may have no choice but to submit the waiver that the title company requests and in the form that the title company demands.

 There is no simple solution to these problems.
 The various risks must be weighed when deciding whether to submit a time waiver or wait for final payment.
 If faced with such a situation, it is important that general contractor or subcontractor consult with an Illinois construction lawyer or law firm to make some other arrangement to preserve your lien rights as much as possible while continuing to receive progress payments.